 If you’re coming from a village in rural Maine, for example, you’ll think Costa Rica more dangerous than your last home.
 But if you’re coming from, say, Baltimore, most parts of Costa Rica will feel like an oasis of tranquility.

-The key is to remember that more often than not, the crime-denying “unicorns” are trying to sell something (usually real estate, but sometimes just their own peace of mind) and the crime-ridden-hellhole expats have personal experiences that skew their subjective.
+The key is to remember that more often than not, the crime-denying “unicorns” are trying to sell something (usually real estate, but sometimes just their own peace of mind to themselves, justifying they’ve made the right move) and the crime-ridden-hellhole expats have personal experiences that skew their subjective.

-The honest answer is that Costa Rica is part of Central America and Central America is one of the most dangerous regions on earth.
+The honest answer is that Costa Rica is part of Central America, and Central America is still one of the most dangerous regions on earth, although gradually getting safer.

-Now, Costa Rica is one of the safest parts of Central America, but it’s still in the neighborhood and no one should sugarcoat that.
+That said, Costa Rica remains one of the safest countries in Central America, but it’s still in the neighborhood and no one should sugarcoat that.

 Is crime a concern in Costa Rica?
 Absolutely.
 Speak to any Costa Rican and they’ll tell you.
 Are you going to get murdered in your bed if you move to Costa Rica?
 The chances are overwhelming you won’t.

 And it’s murder that’s key here.
 The conventional means to determine a country’s safety is by its homicide rate.
-Sure, a country can have the highest rate of car thefts in the world (Switzerland) or robberies (Belgium (wait, what?)), but it’s homicide that seizes people’s attention.
+Sure, a country can have the highest rate of, say, car thefts in the world (New Zealand in 2020 – may have changed sine then, but honestly can’t be bothered to look for the sake of a point) but it’s homicide that seizes people’s attention.

 It’s the standard way of measuring safety throughout the world, used by the United Nations Office on Drugs and Crime.